 Agreement to Participate

-Participating schools fill out an Agreement to Participate which helps the IUHPFL keep track of important phone numbers, school-specific coordinators and contact information of foreign language teachers.
+Participating schools fill out the Agreement to Participate which helps the IUHPFL keep track of important phone numbers, school-specific coordinators and contact information of foreign language teachers.
 However, this form has no bearing on whether any student at the high school actually follows through with the language test or applies to the Program.

 Why the IUHPFL is Different